 The discharges are more appropriately regulated under general waste discharge requirements than individual waste discharge requirements.

 California has over 1100 publicly owned sanitary sewer systems regulated by a State Water Board statewide order since 2006.
 (See finding below.)
 California also has a large unknown number of unregulated privately-owned sanitary sewer systems.
 All waste conveyed in publicly owned and privately-owned sanitary sewer systems (as defined in this General Order) is comprised of untreated or partially treated domestic waste and/or industrial waste.
 Generally, sanitary sewer systems are designed and operated to convey waste by gravity or under pressure; system-specific design elements and system-specific operations do not change the common nature of the waste, the common threat to public health, or the common impacts on water quality.
-All spills (releases or emissions) of waste from a sanitary sewer system prior to reaching the ultimate downstream treatment facility are unauthorized and enforceable by the State Water Board and/or a Regional Water Board.
+All spills of waste from a sanitary sewer system prior to reaching the ultimate downstream treatment facility are unauthorized and enforceable by the State Water Board and/or a Regional Water Board.
 Therefore, spills from sanitary sewer systems are more appropriately regulated under general waste discharge requirements.

 As specified in Water Code sections 13263(a) and 13241, the implementation of requirements set forth in this Order will ensure the reasonable protection of past, present, and probable future beneficial uses of water and the prevention of nuisance.
 The requirements implement the water quality control plans (Basin Plans) for each region and take into account the environmental characteristics of hydrographic units within the state.
 Additionally, the State Water Board has considered water quality conditions that could reasonably be achieved through the coordinated control of all factors that affect water quality in the area, costs associated with compliance with these requirements, the need for developing housing within California, and the need to develop and use recycled water.